henry-luo/mark/README.md

 Mark is a superset of JSON.
 It extends JSON notation with additional scalar and container types.

-Comparing to JSON, Mark has the following advantages:
+Compared to JSON, Mark has the following advantages:

-- Additional scalar types supported under Mark, comparing to JSON, include: *symbol*, *decimal number*, *datetime*, *binary* (supporting essentially all the major built-in data types under JS).
+- Additional scalar types supported under Mark, compared to JSON, include: *symbol*, *decimal number*, *datetime*, *binary* (supporting essentially all the major built-in data types under JS).
-- For container types, other than *array* and *map*, Mark support a new type *element*.
+- For container types, other than *array* and *map*, Mark supports a new type *element*.
 Mark *element* has a type-name, which is important in identifying what the data represents; whereas JSON map is actually an anonymous object, missing the type name.
-- Mark element has built-in mixed-content support, which is common in all markup formats, and thus allows Mark to convenient represent document-oriented data, which is awkward for JSON.
+- Mark element has built-in mixed-content support, which is common in all markup formats, and thus allows Mark to conveniently represent document-oriented data, which is awkward for JSON.
-- Mark incorporates some syntax enhancements to JSON ~(e.g. allowing comments, name without quotes)~, thus making the format more friendly for human.
+- Mark incorporates some syntax enhancements to JSON ~(e.g. allowing comments, name without quotes)~, thus making the format more friendly for humans.

-Some disadvantages of Mark, comparing to JSON would be:
+Some disadvantages of Mark, compared to JSON would be:

 - It is no longer a subset of JavaScript literal syntax, although a Mark object is still a simple POJO in JS data model.
 - It does not yet have wide support, like JSON, at the moment.

 ## Mark vs. HTML/JSX

-Comparing to HTML/JSX, Mark has the following advantages:
+Compared to HTML/JSX, Mark has the following advantages:

 - Mark is a generic data format, whereas HTML is a specialized format for web content.
 - It does not have whitespace ambiguity, as the text objects are quoted explicitly.
 Thus Mark can be minified or prettified without worrying about changing the underlying content.